 It means a soccer coach who sees a meltdown about socks and shin guards and patiently understands the need for more time to process the feeling of sweaty, itchy soccer gear.

-It means a piano teacher who understands when you show up for lessons but your child cannot get out of the car due to the routine being different that day.
+It means a piano teacher who understands when you show up for lessons but your child cannot get out of the car because the routine has been different that day.

 It means a religious leader who allows your child to sit with you to sing instead of insisting they stand up in front with the group.